Social Justice Task Forces

 Interfaith Works to encourage interfaith dialogue and activities between faith communities and people of different faiths.
 Contact: Rabbi Besser

 Tzedakah Initiative Raises money from Beth Shalom members and friends.
-Donations are "bundled" and awarded annually to one or more local not-for-profit organizations with a positive and supportive influence on people in need in Bloomington.
-Contact: Paula Gordon & Stephen Pock
+Donations are "bundled" and awarded annually to one or more local not-for-profit organizations with a positive & supportive influence on people in Bloomington.
+Contact: Paula Gordon and Stephen Pock

 It is our mission to address the social justice issues of our time in keeping with Jewish values.
 We are charged with engaging the world directly and as a community.
 As such, we will think globally and act locally for justice.